3.11.5.10 Temporary incapacity

 Not eligible for an exemption from mutual obligation requirements

-After consideration of all evidence (possibly including an assessment of a job seeker's medical condition/s and work capacity), a delegate may determine that a job seeker has a reduced work capacity due to their temporary medical condition, but is able to work at least 8 hours per week and/or undertake suitable activities.
-As the job seeker is not eligible for an exemption from their mutual obligation requirements, they will be required to meet appropriate requirements, which take into consideration their individual circumstances and any barriers they may have, particularly their medical condition.
+Where the job seeker is not eligible for an exemption from their mutual obligation requirements, a delegate may determine that a job seeker has a reduced work capacity due to their temporary medical condition.
+A job seeker who is able to work and/or undertake suitable activities for at least 8 hours per week will be required to meet appropriate requirements, which take into consideration their individual circumstances and any barriers they may have, particularly their medical condition.

 Example: While a person attends their medical rehabilitation due to injury, their other activities with their employment services provider may be reduced or modified.